StacAttacc/flutter-and-dart-abridged/FLUTTER_ABRIDGED/2-WhyFlutterLooksSoWeirdAndOverwhelming.md

+        tl;dr
-        tl;dr -> dart constructors with optional parameters and properties that can have other classes with their own optionnal parameters in
+        -dart constructors with optional parameters
+        -properties that can have other classes with their own optionnal parameters in

 Flutter looks weird bbecause it uses dart and dart has it's little quirks.